Fellowship idea

 - Support the creation and presentation of works in progress

-- Create opportunities for familiarization with international experience and presentation of works on international platforms
+- Create opportunities for international exchange and the presentation of works on global platforms

-- Support exchange and networking within the fellowship community
+- Facilitate peer-to-peer exchange and networking among the fellows

-As of now: We have supported 22 fellows who have presented 23 works in progress.
-Around 100 artists have been involved in the creation and presentation of these works.
+From 2022 to 2026, we supported 27 fellows who presented 28 works in progress all across Ukraine and abroad.
+More than 120 artists have been involved in the creation and presentation of these works.

 Methodology

 - Based on an open call, we select individuals who submit their concepts for works in progress.
-The selection criteria include the quality of the concept, its relevance to local and international audiences, and the applicant’s interest in long-term development and exchange with colleagues.
-Works of various directions and genres are supported.
+The selection criteria include the quality of the concept, its relevance to local and international audiences, and the applicant’s interest in long-term development and professional exchange.
+We support works from different disciplines and genres.

-- Selected concepts receive a financial support for the creation of the work in progress (fees, purchase of materials, costumes, etc.).
+- Selected concepts receive financial support for the creation of the work in progress (fees, materials, costumes, etc.).

-- During the creation of their works, fellows receive mentorship and support in addressing organizational issues such as space rental, equipment, communication, and PR.
+- During the production process, fellows receive mentorship and support with organizational matters, including space rental, equipment, communication, and PR.

-- The presentation of works in progress is documented through photos, videos, and texts.
+- We document work in progress presentations through photos, videos, and text.

-- Meetings are held for the community of fellows from different years to facilitate exchange, and additional opportunities are created for the future development of their works.
+- We hold regular meetings for the community of fellows from different years to facilitate exchange and actively seek additional opportunities to further develop their work.